Policies

 The Tigers Hockey Club Constitution sets out the rules for the daily running of our club.
 It provides details for our members and others on the name of our club, objects, methods of management and other conditions under which we operate, as well as the reasons for our existence.
 It also regulates the relationship between members by setting out the basis for working with other co-members.

-Nightcliff University Tigers Constitution (2013)
+Nightcliff Tigers Hockey Club Constitution (2022)

 Hockey Australia Member Protection Policy